Why All Women of Childbearing Age Should Take a Vitamin with Folic Acid

 The Case for Folic Acid Before Pregnancy

 The CDC, along with multiple women’s health advocacy organizations, recommends that women in their reproductive years should obtain 400 mcg of folic acid daily.2-4 Unfortunately, it can be difficult for women to obtain adequate intakes of folic acid from diet alone.
-National Health and Nutrition Examination Survey (NHANES) data from the years 2003 to 2006 suggest that 75 percent of non-pregnant women aged 15 to 44 do not consume enough folic acid daily to prevent neural tube defects.3
+National Health and Nutrition Examination Survey (NHANES) data from the years 2003 to 2006 suggest that 75% of non-pregnant women aged 15 to 44 do not consume enough folic acid daily to prevent neural tube defects.3

 Even starting folic acid supplementation around the time of conception may not be soon enough to raise needed folic acid levels.
 The highest serum folate levels require at least three weeks of folic acid supplementation.2 Because of the importance of folic acid in neural tube closure, women should start taking supplements at least one month, and preferably two or three months, before conception.2-4